[ Printer Friendly Version ] [ Report Abuse ]

 As Samantha was passing the last few compartments, she heard a door click behind her.
 The sound was followed by a confused voice, "Sam?"

 Without having to turn around, she knew who was behind her.
 Her face flooded with happiness: a huge grin and wide over-excited dark blue eyes.
-She turned around to face the confused man.
+She turned around.

 The man that had sounded so confused a moment ago was staring at her, waiting for her response.
-He was slightly taller than average, but certainly not a giant.
+He was taller than average, and eye-to-eye with her, as she was taller than all the girls her year.
 He had wide shoulders and short, shaggy light brown hair, which he was now scratching.

 There he was, her best mate, as she expected.
 Samantha screamed with joy, "Remus!"